The bank of mum and dad

 A deposit can initially be gifted to provide a minimum of 10% of the property's price as security.
 The deposit will then be invested by their lender and the interest will be added to the amount of gifted deposit.
 The donor will eventually receive their money back with interest as long as the mortgage repayments are kept up.

-As an independent financial advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
+As Independent Mortgages Advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
 Pop in for a no obligation chat with myself or another member of the team at our Edinburgh Information Centre or give us a call on 0131 253 2920.

 The information contained in this article is provided in good faith.
 Whilst every care has been taken in the preparation of the information, no responsibility is accepted for any errors which, despite our precautions, it may contain.